saurabhrajratan/Spam-Detection/README.md

 # Spam-Detection
-Detects and classify a mail into promotional, updates, social, or primary
+Detects and classifies a mail into promotional, updates, social, or primary